 Bylekuppe near Kushalanagar is one of the most famous Tibetan settlements in India.
 Namdroling Monastery is a major Buddhist Monastery here.
 15 kilometers from Kushalnagar is the famous Dubare elephant training camp, inside reserve forests.
 Here also one can go for an elephant ride.
 Omkareshwara temple is another major tourist center near to Coorg.
 This 200 year old Lord Shiva temple in Islamic and Gothic style of architecture looks similar to Taj Mahal.
 Madikeri Fort is another nearby tourist attraction.
 Raja Tombs, an Islamic style tombs built by Hindu Kings, have deity’s of Lord Shiva being work-shipped.
 Igguthappa temple is one among the two sacred temple for Kodugas.

 Thalasserry railway station, with station code TLY, near to state’s border with Kerala, is the nearest railway station to Coorg at around 100 kilometers distance.
-Mysore, Mangalore, Hassan and other nearby railway stations stations connects Coorg alias Kodagu hill station to other parts of India to.
+Mysore, Mangalore, Hassan and other nearby railway stations stations connects Kodagu hill station to other parts of India.